jyoo980/jyoo980/README.md

-I am a PhD student at the University of Washington, where I work with the Programming Languages and Software Engineering (PLSE) group.
+I am a PhD student in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, where I work with the Programming Languages and Software Engineering (PLSE) group.
 Click [here](https://uwplse.org) for more info.